SEAL-IIT-KGP/TWINSSE/configuration/README.md

 <number_of_bits_required_to_address_the_Bloom_filter_for_the_meta-database>
 ```

-The configuration file for the database [supplied](../databases/) as provided in this directory is shown here.
+The configuration file in this directory for the database [supplied](../databases/) is shown here.

 ```conf
 ../databases/db6k.dat